 We want you to love your clothes for a long time to come.
 Choosing long lasting-fabrics made from quality fibres is where we start.

-We source our fabrics from Canadian suppliers.
-Both offer eco-friendly options that are sourced and produced internationally.
+We source our fabrics from several Canadian suppliers.
+They offer eco-friendly options that are sourced and produced internationally.
 We have struggled to find Canadian, or even North American knitting mills.
 As far as we can tell, they mostly don’t exist.
-All we can do is trust that we are making the best decisions with the options we have, and always keep moving forward with our research.
+All we can do is trust that we are making the best decisions with the options we have, and always keep moving forward.

 Below are the types of fabrics and raw fibres we use to produce our garments

 Tencel is a branded version of the fiber Lyocell, which is a type of Rayon made from regenerated cellulose fibers obtained from the bark, wood, or leaves of plants.
 Lyocell is the only fully closed loop cellulose fibre on the market.
 Meaning no water or chemicals from it's production is released into the environment and is instead redistributed into the next production cycle.
 Made from a naturally occurring raw material, Tecel is an Eco-friendly, vegan option that can be substituted for many more labour-intensive fabrics, like silk, suede, and even leather.
 It's production is also considered more sustainable than more commonly found textiles such as non-organic linen and cotton.